groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.options/highlightoptions/_index.md

 ```

-Gets or sets a color that is used to highlight occurrences.
+Gets a color that is used to highlight occurrences.
 The default value is \#FFD800.

 **Returns:**
 [Color](../../com.groupdocs.search.options/color) - A color that is used to highlight occurrences.